In this article:

 2. Rinse your hair with diluted apple cider vinegar

-After shampooing your hair to remove onion juice from the scalp and hair, rinse your hair with diluted apple cider vinegar (ACV) to help reduce the onion juice smell.
+After shampooing your hair to wash and remove onion juice from the scalp and hair, rinse your hair with diluted apple cider vinegar (ACV) to help reduce the onion juice smell.
 To make the rinse, mix 2 tbsp of ACV in 1 cup of water.
 You can also use onion juice or coffee rinses for the same purpose.

 3. Use an ACV-based shampoo

 The mild acidity of ACV dissolves or loosens the dirt, sebum, dead skin, and other stubborn impurities settled on the scalp and in the hair follicles, making them easier to remove.

 This is why ACV is great for eliminating onion juice residue.
 Plus, ACV is credited with antifungal and antibacterial properties that can help keep your scalp infection-free.
 You can easily find ACV-based shampoos in beauty stores and drugstores.
 You may also buy citrus-based shampoos to help get rid of the smell.

 Essential oils can be added to your shampoos to get rid of the lingering onion juice smell.
 Moreover, essential oils such as peppermint, rosemary, and tea tree essential oils (2) have hair health-boosting properties as well and therefore can aid in hair growth.
 You can also use citrus essential oils that have a fragrant smell.